 Don’t believe me?
 Watch some of the amazing Italian movies such as Il buono, il brutto, il cattivo, La Dolce Vita, La vita è bella, Nuovo Cinema Paradiso, Per qualche dollaro in più, C’eravamo tanto amati, and countless more.

-12. Italian is not a difficult language to learn
+13. Italian is an easy language to learn

 While no language is straightforward to learn, and all require a lot of effort and dedication.
 Italian is not a complicated tongue compare to other European languages.
 According to the famous research by FSI‘s School of Language Studies, Italian falls in category one along with few other tongues.
-The type one consists of easiest languages!
+Type one consists of the easiest languages!

 Arguably, the Italian language is one of the most natural romance languages — what you hear is what you write.
 In vocabulary, it is much closer to French but much closer to Spanish in phonology.
 The Italian pronunciation is very straightforward, and the accent is easier for English speakers than German or French.